Syncfusion AI Assistant

 Lazy load grouping in Vue Grid component

-To enable this feature, you have to set the groupSettings.enableLazyLoading property as true.
+To enable this feature, set the groupSettings.enableLazyLoading property to true.

 <template>